-Cloud Elements scores $13 million in Series B to advance API integration tools
+Cloud Elements scores $13 million Series B to advance API integration tools

 So he decided to build a product that did just that, launching the Denver, Colorado-based company in 2012.
 They self-funded the company until 2014 as they built and shaped the product they have today.
 That’s when they decided to seek their first round of funding, which eventually totaled just over $8 million.

-With 55 employees today, the company is growing at a rate of 40 percent quarter over quarter, according to Genee.
+With 55 employees today, the company is growing at a rate of 40 percent quarter over quarter, according to Geene.
 The company plans to use the new investment to expand the customer success team and build out sales and marketing (as you would expect in a growing company).

 They also want to expand the number of systems Cloud Elements can connect to, and eventually allow third parties to build elements (the internal name for these connectors) in an open marketplace.